 Further, Service Provider will:

-a) Maintain user administration procedures: define user roles and their privileges; define how access is granted, changed and terminated; address appropriate segregation of duties; and define the logging/monitoring requirements and mechanisms; and
+a) Maintain user administration procedures: define user roles and their privileges; define how access is granted, changed, and terminated; address appropriate segregation of duties; and define the logging/monitoring requirements and mechanisms; and

 b) Ensure that all employees of the Service Provider are assigned unique User-IDs.

 3. Data Transfer Control/Network Security.
-The Service Provider will ensure that: (a) Personal Data cannot be read, copied, modified or deleted without authorization during electronic transmission, transport or storage and that the target entities for any transfer of Personal Data by means of data transmission facilities can be established and verified (data transfer control).
-The Service Provider will maintain network security using industry standard equipment and industry standard techniques, including firewalls, intrusion detection and prevention systems, and routing protocols; (b) it utilizes industry standard anti-virus and malware protection software to protect Personal Data from anticipated threats or hazards and protect against unauthorized access to or use; and (c) it utilizes industry-standard encryption tools (not less than 128-bit key utilizing an encryption method approved by Company) and other secure technologies in connection with any and all Personal Data that Service Provider: (i) transmits or sends wirelessly or across public networks; (ii) stores on laptops or storage media; or (iii) stores on portable devices, where technically feasible (including safeguarding the security and confidentiality of all encryption keys associated with encrypted Sensitive Personal Data).
+The Service Provider will ensure that: (a) Personal Data cannot be read, copied, modified, or deleted without authorization during electronic transmission, transport, or storage and that the target entities for any transfer of Personal Data by means of data transmission facilities can be established and verified (data transfer control).
+The Service Provider will maintain network security using industry standard equipment and industry standard techniques, including firewalls, intrusion detection and prevention systems, and routing protocols; (b) it utilizes industry standard anti-virus and malware protection software to protect Personal Data from anticipated threats or hazards and protect against unauthorized access to or use; and (c) it utilizes industry-standard encryption tools (not less than 128-bit key utilizing an encryption method approved by the Service Provider) and other secure technologies in connection with any and all Personal Data that Service Provider: (i) transmits or sends wirelessly or across public networks; (ii) stores on laptops or storage media; or (iii) stores on portable devices, where technically feasible (including safeguarding the security and confidentiality of all encryption keys associated with encrypted Sensitive Personal Data).

 4. Availability Control/Separation Control.
-The Service Provider will implement appropriate policies and procedures to ensure that: (a) it Processes Personal Data in accordance with Company’s instructions; (b) it Processes separately Personal Data collected for different purposes; and (c) Personal Data is protected against accidental destruction or loss.
+The Service Provider will implement appropriate policies and procedures to ensure that: (a) it Processes Personal Data in accordance with Customer’s instructions; (b) it Processes separately Personal Data collected for different purposes; and (c) Personal Data is protected against accidental destruction or loss.

 5. Organizational Security.
-The Service Provider will maintain security policies and procedures to classify sensitive or confidential information, clarify security responsibilities and promote awareness for employees by, among other things: (a) maintaining adequate procedures regarding the use, archiving, or disposal of media containing Personal Data; and (b) managing Security Incidents in accordance with appropriate incident response procedures.
+The Service Provider will maintain security policies and procedures to classify sensitive or Confidential Information, clarify security responsibilities and promote awareness for employees by, among other things: (a) maintaining adequate procedures regarding the use, archiving, or disposal of media containing Personal Data; and (b) managing Security Incidents in accordance with appropriate incident response procedures.
 In addition:

 i) Prior to providing access to Personal Data to Service Provider personnel, the Service Provider will require Service Provider personnel to comply with its Information Security Program.